-Pooler's inland low-lying area supports a rapidly growing population, a tourism economy, critical industries, and important cultural and natural resources that are highly vulnerable to climate change impacts.
-The combined effects of changing extreme rainfall events and sea level rise are already increasing flood frequencies, which impacts property values and infrastructure viability.
-Without the implementation of significant adaptation measures, the area is projected to experience daily high tide flooding by the end of the century.
+Chatham County's coastal plain and inland low-lying regions support a rapidly growing population, a tourism economy, critical industries, and important cultural resources that are highly vulnerable to climate change impacts.
+The combined effects of extreme rainfall events and sea level rise are already increasing flood frequencies, which impacts property values and infrastructure viability.
+Without the implementation of significant adaptation measures, this area is projected to experience daily high tide flooding by the end of the century (https://nca2018.globalchange.gov/chapter/19/).